JJWallis/photosnap-website/README.md

 -  [Build and deploy your portfolio](https://scrimba.com/learn/portfolio) - This course was where I first learnt how to manually create my own custom hamburger, and manipulate its structure on interaction.

--  [Responsive Data Tables](https://css-tricks.com/responsive-data-tables/) - This CSS Tricks article was my introduction to responsively adjusting a tables design to fit mobile screens, focusing on a specific method which happened to be used in this project.
+-  [Responsive Data Tables](https://css-tricks.com/responsive-data-tables/) - This CSS Tricks article was my introduction to responsively adjusting a tables' design to fit mobile screens, focusing on a specific method which happened to be used in this project.

 ## Author